 Protecting and maintaining natural communities and high conservation value forests.

 FSC Investments and Partnerships (FSC I&P) promotes the environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
 Our mission aligns with the Forest Stewardship Council® (FSC®), the world’s leading and most trusted voluntary forest certification system.

-The Forest Stewardship Council's Investments & Partnerships Office is located at:
+The Forest Stewardship Council Investments & Partnerships (FSC I&P)'s address is:

 Seattle, WA 98103 USA